Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. d3 Nf6
 2. e4

+#### Mieses opening reclassified as R&eacute;ti opening

+1. d3 d5
+2. Nc3

+#### Mieses opening reclassified as R&eacute;ti opening, old Indian attack

+1. d3 d5
+2. Nf3 c5

 #### Reversed rat variation

-The easy bots tend to respond with the reversed rat variation, and then I like to threaten the queen with my bishop backed up by my own queen.

 1. d3 e5

+The easy bots tend to respond to the Mieses opening with the reversed rat variation, and then I like to threaten the queen with my bishop backed up by my own queen.

 2. Be3 d6
 3. Qd2